dad4x/s4-3b1-pc7300/README.md

 This is a fork of https://github.com/dad4x/s4-3b1-pc7300 with fixes to work with my images of 3b1 disk drives.

+Arnold Robbins has updated the `sysv` driver to work on more modern Linux systems, in particular on Ubuntu 18.04.
+He has added a README.md file in the sysv folder with more information.

+Note that when creating files on a mounted System V filesystem, Linux will *not* truncate file names for you; you must keep filenames to 14 characters or less.

 A fork of my fork is at
 https://github.com/arnoldrobbins/s4-3b1-pc7300/ that the sysv driver has been updated to work with Ubuntu 18.04.

 Rest of this is the original readme.